 - 100% of your gift will be directed to Reformed Church in Hungary

-- You will receive updates on the work of the Reformed Church in Hungary as they become available
+- You will receive updates on the work in this area as they become available

 - Share in the vision of God’s abundant life for all people